tdmayowa/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd - to print curent working directory ls - to list files and directories in a path cd ~ - change working directory to user's home ls -l - list files and directories in long format ls -la - list hidden files in long format ls -lan - list hidden files long format with group and user ids mkdir <path> - make a directory in the given path mv filepath newpath - move file from one path to another rm filepath - delete file rmdir dirpath - delete directory cd - - go back to previous path ls . .. - list files and directories in current and previous path file filepath - print type of file ln -s filepath symlinkpath - create symbolic link cp -u, --update - copy only files that doesn't exist in destination already cp ./[[:upper:]]* ../ - copy all files starting with capital letter
+pwd - print working directory
+ls - to list files and directories in a path cd ~ - change working directory to user's home ls -l - list files and directories in long format ls -la - list hidden files in long format ls -lan - list hidden files long format with group and user ids mkdir - make a directory in the given path mv filepath newpath - move file from one path to another rm filepath - delete file rmdir dirpath - delete directory cd - - go back to previous path ls . .. - list files and directories in current and previous path file filepath - print type of file ln -s filepath symlinkpath - create symbolic link cp -u, --update - copy only files that doesn't exist in destination already cp ./[[:upper:]]* ../ - copy all files starting with capital lettier mv ./[[:upper:]]* ../ - move all files starting with capital lettier